onzfonz/comp227/src/content/2/en/part2e.md

 ```

 Notice this time that instead of a named color, I used a [**hex color value**](https://www.w3schools.com/colors/colors_hexadecimal.asp) to specify a color in the RGB space.
-If you now add other `li` elements to the application, they will not be affected by the style rule above.
+If you now add other non-task `li` elements to the application, they will not be affected by the style rule above.

 One final selector that we are going to use is called a **pseudo-class selector**,
 which is not an actual class, but something that is defined by most browsers.
-In our case, since we've been doing a lot websites with dark mode, we'll jump on the bandwagon and add this:
+In our case, since we've been doing a lot websites with dark mode, we'll jump on the bandwagon and add this to *index.css*:

 :root {
     color-scheme:dark;